 - Girl of the Week: The main Bond girl for this film.

 - Heel-Face Turn: Bond convinces her to turn against Goldfinger; alert the CIA of her employer's scheme, and replace the deadly nerve gas that Goldfinger planned to have her aviators spray over Fort Knox with a different, harmless substance.

-- Love Redeems: Bond seducing her helped a lot with the mentioned Heel-Face Turn.
+- Love Redeems: Falling for Bond helped her a lot with the mentioned Heel-Face Turn.

 - Meaningful Name: Going by the meaning of "pussy" as being a slang term for a vulva, it's fitting that a woman named Pussy Galore is the leader of a numerous group of women aviators.

 - Ms. Fanservice: She's a sultry-eyed blonde who wears rather form-fitting◊ clothes, and she spends the final act of the film in a waistcoat◊.

 - No Bisexuals: Ian Fleming's take on the literary character is that she had yet to meet a real man.
 (She was unable to outrun her uncle at age 12)